jimsalterjrs/sanoid/INSTALL.md

 *   Simplest path workaround is symlinks, eg `ln -s /usr/local/bin/lzop /usr/bin/lzop` or similar, as appropriate to create links in **/usr/bin** to wherever the utilities actually are on your system.

-*   See note about mbuffer and other things in FREEBSD.readme
+*   See note about tcsh unpleasantness and other things in FREEBSD.readme

 ## Alpine Linux / busybox based distributions